aplbrain/repetir/README.md

 ## repetir xbrain <img src="https://github.com/aplbrain/repetir/blob/master/images/docker2.png" width="200" height="100" align="right"/>

-This tool allows an [xbrain](http://luisrodriguezeng.com/) user to quickly spin up a DVID instance with pre-loaded public data and a dockerized jupyter-notebook containing the xbrain code pre-formatted to accomodated the pre-loaded DVID data.
+This tool allows an [xbrain](http://luisrodriguezeng.com/) user to quickly spin up a DVID instance with pre-loaded public data and a dockerized jupyter-notebook containing the xbrain code pre-formatted to accomodate the pre-loaded DVID data.

 Seeing as this tool is still not an SDK we require the user clone this repository onto their computer and use the tools in the following way: